-How to efficiently browse data on the SPHERE-DC client
+How to efficiently browse data on the DC-client

 You can filter data similarly to what you can do on the ESO archive, just always think to click on the " submit " button after doing your selection.

-For instance, if you want to see all the IRDIS reduced master cubes available for GJ285 during the night of 2015-12-25 (which, like all DC nights goes from 2015-12-25 at 20:00 UT to 2015-12-26 at 19:59 UT, so that the morning calibrations are within the same night as their observation) you need to:
+For instance, if you want to see all the IRDIS master reduced cubes available for GJ\285 during the night of 2015-12-25 (which, like all DC nights goes from 2015-12-25 at 20:00 UT to 2015-12-26 at 19:59 UT, so that the morning calibrations are within the same night as their observation) you need to:

-- 1. set the " Observation night " to 2015-12-25 - 2. set the " frametype " to IRD_SCIENCE_REDUCED_MASTER_CUBE - 3. set the " Target " to "GJ_285" or "GJ 285" (star names are matched using various catalogs).
+- 1. set the " Observation night " to 2015-12-25 - set the " frametype " to IRD\SCIENCE\REDUCED\MASTER\CUBE - 3. set the " Target " to Gl\285

-If you want to see all reduced IFS and IRDIS data for this target you leave the " frametype " empty and you put the " raw/reduced " tab to " reduced ".
+If you want to see all reduced IFS and IRDIS data for this target you let the " frametype " empty and you put the " raw/reduced " tab to " reduced ".
 You can see more information by just hovering your mouse on any field in the " filtering " tab to get dedicated info on this filtering parameter.
-Also, for most parameters, you can enter partial information and the DC will propose the relevant completion, so it is better to look for GJ_285 by typing "285" and selecting GJ_285 rather than typing GJ285, without the "" and getting nothing that matches!
+Also, for most parameters, you can enter partial information and the DC will propose the relevant completion, so it is better to look for GJ\285 by typing "285" and selecting GJ\285 rather than typing GJ285, without the "\" and getting nothing that matches!
 There is one field "Object" which comes from the fits header, hence that was manually written in the OB.
 Some typos can have been made during the observation, so it is a better practice to use the box "Target", which will look in the database for the Simbad resolved object name.
 Note that you can only see files for which your user has access to.

-The DC interface shows by default only the 1000 first results.
-If your selection leads to more than 1000 results, you need to use the right click button on the list of results (followed by a click on "Load next") to show the 1000 next files.
+The DC interface shows by defaults only the 1000 first results.
+If your selection leads to more than 1000 results, you need to use the right click button to show the 1000 next files.
 It might be more convenient to work with smaller selections, so in case your query leads to more than 1000 results, you might prefer to repeat it with narrower criteria (i.e. shorter date range), to get less than 1000 results.